Skip to main content

 • You’re comfortable parsing raw SEC documents client-side.

-Choose OMNI Datastream when:
+Choose SEC API when:

 • You’re running an agent workload (latency + token cost compound).